Long-Term Care Choices

 British Columbia Specific Information

-If you or a loved one are considering long-term care, A Guide to Your Care (PDF 1.66 MB) may help you.
+If you or a loved one are looking for long term care information, the BC Seniors Guide may help you.
 The guide has information about home and community care services to help British Columbians live as independently as possible.
-For additional information on home and community care services in B.C. including care options and cost, who pays for care, eligibility requirements, and how to arrange care, visit the Home & Community Care website.
+For additional information on home and community care services in B.C. including care options and cost, eligibility requirements, and how to arrange care, visit the Home and Community Care website.

 Overview